 Massachusetts issued a new travel order effective August 1, 2020 that applies to all individuals entering Massachusetts, including returning residents.
-An exemption to this order is granted to individuals entering Massachusetts from a lower risk state designated by the Department of Public Health (DPH).
-States currently designated as lower risk by DPH include Connecticut, Hawaii, Maine, New Jersey, New Hampshire, New York, and Vermont.
+An exemption to this order is granted to individuals entering Massachusetts from a lower-risk state designated by the Department of Public Health (DPH).

 Those that do not meet the exemption must: